MDIKXZ/Chemistry-Challenge/README.md

 ### ⚙️ How to Edit or Run the Project

-#### 🔹 Option 1: Use Lovable (Recommended)
+#### 🔹 Option 1: Using Lovable (Recommended)
-You can edit or view the project directly in Lovable.
+You can view and edit the project directly on the Lovable platform.
-All changes are synced automatically to GitHub.
+All changes are automatically synced with GitHub.

 **Project URL:**
 [https://lovable.dev/projects/fec88260-118b-4a95-8c61-c9e6ece445e2](https://lovable.dev/projects/fec88260-118b-4a95-8c61-c9e6ece445e2)